A Multi-Decade Legacy of Research Defined by 3 Superstrains

 UAS Labs’ story can also been seen through its three probiotic superstrains: Lactobacillus acidophilus DDS®-1 , Lactobacillus reuteri NCIMB 30242 LRC™ and Lactobacillus gasseri BNR17™ .
 These strains tell the story of UAS Labs’ willingness to invest in research that shows, for better or worse, the true effects of its probiotics.
 That willingness has seen UAS Labs test its strains in a series of randomized controlled clinical trials that rigorously assessed their efficacy against predefined endpoints.

 The story of UAS Labs’ legacy of research starts with DDS®-1 , a strain that Dr. Khem Shahani discovered after he began researching L. acidophilus in the late 1950s.
-DDS®-1 stood out because of its superior growth, stability and health-promoting properties, encouraging Shahani and later UAS Labs to test the strain in a series of clinical trials.
+DDS®-1 stood out because of its growth, stability and health-promoting properties, encouraging Shahani and later UAS Labs to test the strain in a series of clinical trials.
 Several decades and around 30 peer-reviewed publications later, DDS®-1 is established as one of the most comprehensively studied probiotic strains.

 DDS®-1 is the subject of notable clinical trials in adults, too.
-One of the many successful adult trials of DDS®-1 enrolled healthy volunteers who complained of lactose intolerance.
+One of the many successful adult trials of DDS®-1 enrolled healthy volunteers who complained of lactose digestive issues.
 Eligible participants were randomized to take to DDS®-1 or placebo for four weeks followed by a two-week washout period.
 At the end of the washout period, the participants switched to the other arm of the trial.

 These three trials are just a snapshot of the research into DDS®-1, which has been evaluated for use as both a single strain and a blend in women’s health, immune health, digestive health and other areas.
 Despite that legacy of research, UAS Labs continues to see opportunities to invest in DDS®-1.
 In 2018, UAS Labs bought Nebraska Cultures to become the exclusive supplier of DDS®-1 and it continues to support clinical trials of the strain on multiple continents.